mmbmf1/mmbmf1/posts/postgresql-nextjs-geojson-pipeline.md

 ## Benefits

-- Mapping applications - Real-time geospatial data processing
+- **Mapping applications** - Real-time geospatial data processing.
+Your API can serve GeoJSON data efficiently for mapping libraries and GIS applications.
-- Data visualization - Efficient coordinate transformations
+- **Data visualization** - Efficient coordinate transformations.
+PostgreSQL handles all the spatial calculations and formatting, keeping your API endpoints fast and simple.
-- Performance - Database handles spatial operations
+- **Performance** - Database handles spatial operations.
+PostGIS processes spatial queries efficiently using indexes, generating GeoJSON without transferring raw coordinate data.
-- Standards - GeoJSON is widely supported
+- **Standards** - GeoJSON is widely supported.
+The GeoJSON format works seamlessly with mapping libraries, GIS tools, and other geospatial applications.

 This builds on [nextjs-api-routes.md](./nextjs-api-routes.md) and [postgis-setup-basics.md](./postgis-setup-basics.md).
 See [building-geojson-apis.md](./building-geojson-apis.md) for more examples.